lervag/vimtex/README.md

 - [neobundle](https://github.com/Shougo/neobundle.vim)
 - [pathogen](https://github.com/tpope/vim-pathogen)

-If you use the new package feature in Vim, please note that it does not always put the runtimepaths in the right order.
-This may lead to an issue where vimtex does not seem to load.
-See [this comment in #1413](https://github.com/lervag/vimtex/issues/1413#issuecomment-513253660) for a suggested solution.
+If you use the new package feature in Vim, please note the following:
+- Make sure to read and understand the package feature: `:help package`!
+- Use the `/pack/foo/start` subdirectory to make sure the ifletype plugin is automatically loaded for the `tex` filetypes.
+- Helptags are not generated automatically.
+Run `:helptags` to generate them.
+- Please note that by default Vim puts custom `/start/` plugin directories at the end of the `&runtimepath`.
+This means the built in filetype plugin is loaded, which prevents Vimtex from loading.
+See #1413 for two suggested solutions to this.
+To see which scripts are loaded and in which order, use `:scriptnames`.
+- For more information on how to use the Vim native package solution, see [here](https://vi.stackexchange.com/questions/9522/what-is-the-vim8-package-feature-and-how-should-i-use-it) and [here](https://shapeshed.com/vim-packages/).

 ## Quick Start